cloudneutral/pestcontrol/README.md

 ## Local Cluster Management

-This section only apply if you intend to install and operate a local, secure or insecure cluster.
+This section apply only if you intend to install and operate a local, secure or insecure cluster.

+CockroachDB can operate in insecure or secure mode.
 The default security mode is `insecure`.
-Edit `config/settings.cfg` and change `security_mode` to either `secure|insecure`.
+Edit the `config/settings.cfg` file to change `security_mode` to either `secure|insecure`.

+### Enable Toxiproxy (optional)

+Edit the `config/settings.cfg` file to change `toxiproxy="on"`.
+This will make CockroachDB use a different `advertise-host` port allowing the toxic proxies to be injected and intercept the RPC traffic.

+### Insecure Mode (default)

+    ./cluster-admin install
+    ./cluster-admin start-toxi (if enabled)
+    ./cluster-admin start-all (pick 1,2,3 to begin with) ./cluster-admin start-lb
+    ./cluster-admin init
+    ./cluster-admin open

+### Secure Mode

 The secure mode will use self-signed CA certificates and keys in `.certs` including the PKCS12 truststore used by the web app.

-Install CockroachDB, start some nodes, HAProxy and initialize the cluster:
+1. Edit the `config/application.yml` file and uncomment the `spring.ssl` section.
+2. Start the whole thing

     ./cluster-admin install
     ./cluster-admin certs
+    ./cluster-admin start-toxi (if enabled)
     ./cluster-admin start-all (pick 1,2,3 to begin with) ./cluster-admin start-lb
     ./cluster-admin init
     ./cluster-admin open

+### Next Steps

-Once the cluster is up, you can either use the web UI or `cluster-admin` to kill and start nodes.
+Once the cluster is up, you can either use the [Web UI](http://localhost:9090) (recommended) or `cluster-admin` to kill and start nodes.

 ### Remarks